 What Time Of Day is Best?
 Do They Ever Bite At Night?

-Actually, that answer is dependent on who you ask.
+Actually, that answer is dependent on whom you ask.
 It may not actually be the day.
 Fish at night!
 Both day and night are excellent and boast wonderful fishing opportunities.
 All catfish can be caught in the heat of daylight as well as in the darkness yet fishing for catfish always seems to be better after the sun has set.
 This is when all the pros fish.
 This is for a very great reason too!
 They use taste and smell much more often than their eyes.
 It is also when they hunt.

 Catfish are usually the most active at night, but that does not at all mean they are inactive during daylight hours.
 They certainly are active during this time.
 They can also be caught in every single season of the year regardless of how the weather looks.
 In the summer when it gets hot, the fish will often choose a spot to relax in and stay there all day until nightfall.
 At this time, they will always hold near their biggest food source.
 They are always chasing the food around.